 Our technologies have been applied in three major fields: drug development and screening, rapid lung CT diagnosis through machine learning and statistical methods, and infection rate tracking and prediction for rapid disease control.

 In the research on the novel coronavirus, there is a major class of applications called non-invasive detection standards.
 This primarily refers to nucleic acid detection, but this process is slow.
 The media has reported that it still takes up to 3 hours to extract nucleic acid samples when medical personnel must wear protective equipment.

 Based on a large amount of clinical data, patient lung CTs, and other information, we can use big data and machine learning to confirm diagnoses.
 However, this approach requires lots of computing power.

 In the computing industry that was created to calculate projectile trajectories, high-performance computing (HPC) has been a goal from the very first.
 In recent years, the introduction of GPUs has resulted in great strides in computing power.
 Many jobs that took days or even months in the past can now be completed shortly through GPU acceleration.

 Supercomputing centers provide vast amounts of computing power, but they also suffer from the same isolation problem that we have had to face during the outbreak.
 Making configuration changes and upgrades is easy in the cloud with cloud-based supercomputing features.
-This is because enterprises such as Alibaba, Amazon, and Microsoft that serve millions of companies cannot afford any interruption.
+This is because enterprises such as Alibaba that serves millions of companies cannot afford any interruption.